IBM/wkc-workflow/BPMKafkaIntegration/BPMKafkaConnectorSample/README.md

 Update your BAW application with the new kafka connector sample

 8. Use the BAW application designer to replace the existing BPMKafkaConnectorSample-1.0.jar with the provided BPMKafkaConnectorSample-2.0.jar.
-Note: The source code is also contained in the jar.

-9. required application modifications:
-   - The configureDetails method has been removed.
-The debug property is provided as a JVM argument now (see step 7 above).
-   - The getNextEvent method now takes the bootstrap server string (see step 6 above) as the first argument.
-The zookeeper string is not required anymore.
-   - The shutdownConsumer method does not take arguments anymore.